ppipada/inference-go/notes.md

 - Anthropic: Why is server tool use block with websearch input as any??
 - Anthropic: Why have content block source in document source as input?
+- [ ] Image output
+  - [ ] anthropic doesnt support image generation
+  - [ ] openai supports image output via the image generation tool, not as input output content message
+  - [ ] google generate content has image gen as direct input output content but via dedicated models.
+  - [ ] Given that what should be whee is not known, this should be deferred.